List of political parties in India

 Before the amendment in 2016 (which came into force on 1 January 2014), if a political party failed to fulfill the criteria in the subsequent Lok Sabha or state legislative assembly election, it would lose its status as a recognized party.
 In 2016, the ECI announced that a periodic review would take place after two consecutive elections instead of after every election.
 Therefore, a political party will retain its recognized party status even if it does not meet the criteria in the next election.
 However, if it fails to meet the criteria in the election following the next one, it would lose its status.

-As per latest publications dated 23 March 2024 from Election Commission of India, and subsequent notifications, there are 6 national parties, 58 state parties, (Note: There were 60 state parties listed in publication issued by the Election Commission of India on 23 March 2024.
-However 2 out of 60 parties (Rashtriya Lok Samata Party and People's Democratic Front) have merged with other parties.
-Additionally, the name and symbol of Lok Janshakti Party has been frozen until final order is passed by ECI regarding its split into two new parties.
-In January 2025, Janasena Party achieved the recognised regional party status.) and 2,763 unrecognized parties in India.
+As per latest publications dated 23 March 2024 from Election Commission of India, and subsequent notifications, there are 6 national parties, 60 state parties, (Note: There were 60 state parties listed in publication issued by the Election Commission of India on 23 March 2024.
+However, two out of 60 parties (Rashtriya Lok Samta Party and People's Democratic Front) have merged with other parties.
+Additionally, the name and symbol of Lok Janshakti Party and Jammu and Kashmir National Panthers Party have been frozen due to dispute.
+In January 2025, Janasena Party was recognised as a state party.
+Naam Tamilar Katchi was recognised as a state party in May 2025.) and 2,049 registered unrecognized parties (RUPP) in India.
 All registered parties contesting elections need to choose a symbol from a list of available symbols offered by the ECI.
-All 29 states of the country along with the union territories of Jammu and Kashmir, National Capital Territory of Delhi, and Puducherry have elected governments unless President's rule is imposed under certain conditions.
+All 29 states of the country and the union territories of Jammu and Kashmir, National Capital Territory of Delhi, and Puducherry have elected legislatures unless President's rule is imposed under certain conditions.

+National parties

 Criteria for recognition

-National party status

 A registered party is recognised as a national party only if it fulfills any one of the three conditions listed below: